alicevision/meshroom-manual/source/node_reference/node_reference.rst

 [opencvCameraCalibration] http://docs.opencv.org/3.0-beta/doc/tutorials/calib3d/camera_calibration/camera_calibration.html

 .. csv-table:: settings
-   :header: Name, Description
+   :header: "Name", "Description"
+   :widths: 15, 30

-   Input,"Input images in one of the following form:
+   "Input", "Input images in one of the following form:
    -- folder containing images
    -- image sequence like ""/path/to/seq.@.jpg""
    -- video file"
-   Pattern,"Type of pattern (camera calibration patterns)
+   "Pattern", "Type of pattern (camera calibration patterns)
    - CHESSBOARD
    - CIRCLES
    - ASYMMETRIC_CIRCLES
    - ASYMMETRIC_CCTAG"
-   Size,(Size of the Pattern) - Number of inner corners per one of board dimension like Width Height Square Size,Size of the grid's square cells (0-100mm) Nb Distortion Coef,Number of distortion coefficient (0-5) Max Frames,Maximal number of frames to extract from the video file (0-5) Calib Grid Size,Define the number of cells per edge (0-50) Max Calib Frames,Maximal number of frames to use to calibrate from the selected frames (0-1000) Min Input Frames,Minimal number of frames to limit the refinement loop  (0-100) Max Total Average Error,Max Total Average Error (0-1) Debug Rejected Img Folder,Folder to export delete images during the refinement loop Debug Selected Img Folder,Folder to export debug images Output,Output filename for intrinsic [and extrinsic] parameters (default filename cameraCalibration.cal)
+   "Size", "(Size of the Pattern) - Number of inner corners per one of board dimension like Width Height" "Square Size", "Size of the grid's square cells (0-100mm)" "Nb Distortion Coef", "Number of distortion coefficient (0-5)" "Max Frames", "Maximal number of frames to extract from the video file (0-5)" "Calib Grid Size", "Define the number of cells per edge (0-50)" "Max Calib Frames", "Maximal number of frames to use to calibrate from the selected frames (0-1000)" "Min Input Frames", "Minimal number of frames to limit the refinement loop  (0-100)" "Max Total Average Error", "Max Total Average Error (0-1)" "Debug Rejected Img Folder", "Folder to export delete images during the refinement loop" "Debug Selected Img Folder", "Folder to export debug images" "Output", "Output filename for intrinsic [and extrinsic] parameters (default filename cameraCalibration.cal)"

 CameraInit